Logarithmic Functions - MathBitsNotebook(A2 - CCSS Math)

 The logarithmic function is the function log where b is any number such that b > 0, b≠ 1, and x > 0.
 The function is read "log base b of x".
 The logarithm y is the exponent to which b must be raised to get x.

-loge The inverse of y = bx, will be x = by (where the x and y change places).
-Note that y (the logarithm) is actually an exponent.
+loge The inverse of the exponential function y = bx, will be x = by (where the x and y change places).
+Note that in the inverse, the y (the logarithm) becomes an exponent.

 The value of b (the 2) is referred to as the base of the logarithm.
 Notice that x must be positive.